apporc/china_telecom_supporter/README.md

-china isp enabler
+China ISP enabler
+==

-A Magisk module to enable support for china isp and volte for pixel 3.
+A Magisk module to enable support for china ISP(including China Telecom, China Unicom and CMCC) and volte for pixel 3.

 NOTE:Tested on Android 10 only.